-More than 100 million sharks are fished each year to meet the human demand for shark products; shark fin soup, cosmetics and personal care products, pet foods, livestock feed, fish pellets, fertilizer and fish and chips.
+More than 100 million sharks are fished each year to meet the human demand for shark products; shark fin soup, cosmetic and personal care products, pet food, livestock feed, aquaculture feed, fertilizer and popular seafood choices like sushi and fish and chips.

-The Shark Free Coalition works to protect sharks by advocating for the removal of shark ingredients from consumer products.
+The Shark Free initiative works to protect sharks by advocating for the removal of shark ingredients from consumer products.

-Join the Shark Free Coalition and demonstrate your commitment to protect sharks, our ecosystems and our oceans.
+Join the Shark Free movement and demonstrate your commitment to protect sharks, ecosystems, and oceans.

-Shark Free is a coalition of members committed to protecting threatened and endangered sharks by ending the use of shark ingredients in commercial products.
+Shark Free is an initiative committed to protecting threatened and endangered sharks by ending the use of shark ingredients in commercial products.

-There’s wide spread awareness that sharks are a threatened and endangered species and consumers are demanding change.
+There’s wide spread awareness that sharks are a threatened and endangered species and consumers want sustainable products.

 Sharks are the perfect predator and play a crucial role on this planet.
 They have lived longer than the dinosaurs and survived five major extinctions.
 They keep the oceans - our planet’s life force - healthy.
 We exist, in part, because sharks do.